-Pastoral care is the expression of the Academy’s continuing concern for the individual’s integrity and welfare.
-Because we are a relatively small school we know all our students as individuals.
-We pay a great deal of attention to their welfare and are always ready to help any youngsters in difficulty.
+Pastoral care is the expression of The Roseland Academy’s continuing concern for the individual’s integrity and welfare.
+As we are a relatively small school, we know all our students as individuals. and pay a great deal of attention to their welfare and are always ready to help anyone in difficulty.

 We track progress in each subject and arrange mentoring, encouragement, support or counselling to enable students to meet their own expectations and those of their parents.